School Board Elections - Frequently Asked Questions (FAQ)

-The organizational meeting is to be held after the first regular meeting following the canvass of votes (Friday, September 15).
+A: The organizational meeting is to be held on or before the first regular meeting following the final canvass of votes.
 Check with your school district for a local meeting schedule.

-Yes—before the organizational meeting or long distance.
+A: Yes—before the organizational meeting or remotely.
 Iowa Code states that a newly elected board member must take the oath of office at or before the organizational meeting.
-So, the board member can be sworn in anytime between the canvass of votes on Friday, September 15 and the end of the organizational meeting, date to be determined by your local school district.
+So, the board member can be sworn in anytime between the final canvass of votes and the end of the organizational meeting, date to be determined by your local school district.
 If the newly elected board member cannot be sworn in by the end of the organizational meeting, a vacancy is created.
-If you cannot take the oath of office at or before the organization meeting and need to be sworn in long distance, contact IASB or your board secretary to work through the provisions.
+If you cannot take the oath of office at or before the organizational meeting and need to be sworn in remotely, contact IASB or your board secretary to work through the provisions.